Skip to main content

 How much does custom fleet management software cost?

-$30K-$50K for basic GPS tracking, $50K-$100K for mid-range with route optimization and driver management, $100K-$150K+ for enterprise platforms with EV support and ELD compliance.
-No per-vehicle recurring fees.
+Roughly $30K to $50K for basic GPS tracking. $50K to $100K for a mid-range build with route optimization and driver management. $100K to $150K and up for an enterprise platform with EV support and ELD compliance.
+None of it carries a per-vehicle recurring fee.

 At what fleet size does custom software make sense?